Giovanni1085/academic-kickstart/content/project/AICH-historical-research/index.md

   preview_only: true
 ---

-This line of research focuses on a variety of topics from studying historical epidemics to apprenticeship and knowledge tramsmission, to migratory patterns in early modern Venice.
+This line of research focuses on a variety of topics in history, from studying historical epidemics, to apprenticeship and knowledge tramsmission, to migratory patterns in early modern Venice.